ThieAudio Origin Review

 Look & Feel

 If you’ve used ThieAudio IEMs in the past, then the look of the Origin should feel familiar.
 It uses the same basic shape of other models like the Monarch or Prestige and gives its faceplate some new artwork.
-The shell is made of resin, which is made from a resin printer that can craft medical-grade material.
-I can only speak for my ears, but the Origin seems like the perfect fit for me.
+The shell is made of resin, crafted with a medical-grade material using a resin printer.
+The ThieAudio Origin IEMs seem like the perfect fit for my ears.
 The spout doesn’t stretch out my ear at all, sitting naturally with a comfortable seal.
 While the housing does pop out of my ear a bit, it stays steady and secure.

 Design

 The Origin has a quadbrid driver configuration that combines a bone conductor, a dynamic driver, four balanced armatures, and two electrostatic drivers.
 Eight drivers is quite a lot for an IEM less than a thousand dollars, especially one that uses a bone conductor so this design is very impressive.
-The same goes for its EliteNoir cable which is custom made from ThieAudio, and helps unlock the full potential of this driver system.
+The same goes for its EliteNoir cable, which is custom made from ThieAudio, unlocking the full potential of this high-resolution audio IEM system.
+This model truly stands out as one of the premium IEMs for studio and live performance.

 Soundstage